 In this article, we are going to shed some light on web scraping, here’s what you will learn:

-An important part of every scraper is the data locators (or selectors) that are used to find the data that you want to extract from the HTML file - usually, XPath, CSS selectors, regex, or a combination of them is applied.
+An important part of every web scraper is the selectors that are used to find the data that you want to extract from the HTML file - usually, XPath, CSS selectors, regex, or a combination of them is applied.

 This is what a general DIY web scraping process looks like: